Gleichschaltung: Coordination of the trade union movement

 Accordingly, 1 May 1933 was declared the Day of National Labor, a day of parades, speeches and propaganda displays to celebrate the unity of the German labor movement with the nation, featuring SA military bands, swastika flags and fireworks.
 It culminated with a huge rally and speech by Hitler at Berlin Tempelhof Airport that was attended by over one million people.
 Many workers, particularly those in state employment, were compelled to participate by threats of dismissal for not attending.
 The next day, as Goebbels had indicated, the German labor movement was crushed under a wave of unprecedented violence at the hands of SA and SS troops.
 All SPD-supported trade union offices were occupied, their newspapers and periodicals were discontinued, their banks and credit unions were closed, and their assets were confiscated and turned over to the National Socialist Factory Cell Organization.
 Leipart and other union leaders were taken into "protective custody" and sent to concentration camps.
 Violence was inflicted on many and, in the most brutal incident, four union officials were beaten to death in Duisburg.

-Two days later, other non-SPD-aligned union amalgamations, such as the conservative German National Association of Commercial Employees and the liberal Hirsch-Dunckersche Gewerkvereine, placed themselves under the Action Committee for the Protection of German Labor, headed by Robert Ley, the Stabschef (chief of staff) of the Nazi Party organization.
+Two days later, other non-SPD-aligned union amalgamations, such as the conservative German National Association of Commercial Employees and the liberal Hirsch-Dunckersche Gewerkvereine, placed themselves under the Action Committee for the Protection of German Labor, headed by Robert Ley, the Stabschef of the Nazi Party organization.
 The last remaining union umbrella agency, the Christian-oriented Deutscher Gewerkschaftsbund was absorbed at the end of June.
 Throughout this process, there were no strikes, no demonstrations and no protests.
 Even the Nazis were surprised.
 The most highly organized and powerful trade union movement in Europe offered no resistance and disappeared virtually overnight.

 In its place, the German Labor Front (Deutsche Arbeitsfront or DAF), a Nazi Party organization led by Ley, was established on 10 May.
 Its goal was coordination of the entire labor force under Nazi leadership.
 On 19 May, the government enacted the Law on the Trustees of Labor that decreed an end to collective bargaining.
 It established Trustees of Labour, who were appointed by Hitler and charged with regulating labor contracts and maintaining labor peace.
 Since their decisions were legally binding, strikes were effectively outlawed.